 A great example of this is Kelly McGonigal’s TED talk about How to make stress your friend.
 She asks her audience to raise their hands if they have experienced some form of stress this year.
 That’s a pretty clever way to engage just about everybody in the audience.
 But she also does another thing which is super effective in hooking the audience.

 Kelly McGonigal starts with an unusual statement.
-She says “I have a confession to make and it has to do with stress,” and then she goes on to tell us that what she has taught for years, ie. that stress is bad for us, is actually no longer true.
+She says “I have a confession to make and it has to do with stress,” and then she goes on to tell us that what she has taught for years, her core belief — that stress is bad for us — is actually no longer true.
 We are intrigued right?

 Start with an unusual statement: